Or….5 things you need to do first

 I was shocked by a question asked whilst away that on reflection is not that strange.
 Just because I am familiar with a smart city, why should anyone else be?
 However, having been in the smart cities market for over 5 years now, it is a question that I probably should have been asked plenty of times, yet this was the first.
 The question was:

 “What things make up a smart city”?

-After a little thinking I believe I have distilled what makes a smart city into 4 key areas.
-In fact, I believe you can benchmark your city against other cities on these four areas too.
+After a little thinking, I believe I have distilled what makes a smart city into 4 key areas.
+In fact, I believe you can benchmark your city against other cities in these four areas too.
 The four areas are:

 - Outcomes Focused

 It is though how joined up across these 4 domains that truly separates the smart from the smartest.
-For those places that have a common shared set of outcomes, that are sustainable and collaborative the evidence suggests these places will be more more successful, be it from a GVA growth and also a quality of life/happiness index too.
+For those places that have a common shared set of outcomes, that are sustainable and collaborative the evidence suggests these places will be more successful, be it from a GVA growth and also a quality of life/happiness index.

 Being open about data is an excellent health indicator of a smart place.
 Embracing open data and having good data governance is essential too.
 The piece de resistance is ensuring that the knowledge from the data is then applied to decisions and actions.
 This way leads to smart things happening.

 Having a sustainable outlook is smart economics, let alone smart environmental politics.
 Putting in place the systems, processes, and culture to develop services that cities/places can operate in a sustainable way for the benefit of all is a smart allocation of resources and effort.

 The final piece is having an outcomes-centric mentality.
 By outcomes, it means having a qualitative measure that has an owner.
 This owner will then be able to use this outcome to prove the service is smart, sustainable, and collaborative.